PrakasRavichandran/dairy-blog/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the PrakasHUB blog, please follow these steps:
+If you'd like to contribute to the Prakash Daries blog, please follow these steps:

 1. Fork this repository.
 2. Create a new branch: `git checkout -b my-feature`